sapegin/washingcode-book/manuscript/Avoid_loops.md

 <!-- expect(kebabNames).toEqual(['bilbo-baggins', 'gandalf', 'gollum']) -->

 This version is much easier to read because we know that the `map()` method transforms an array by keeping the same number of items.
 And, unlike `forEach()`, it doesn’t require a custom implementation or mutating an output array.
-In addition, the callback function is now pure: it merely transforms input parameters to the output value without any side effects.
+Also, the callback function is now pure: it merely transforms input parameters to the output value without any side effects.

 We run into similar problems when we abuse array method semantics: